 - The main thread returns to its caller or an exception is thrown and not caught in this thread and in either case all other non-daemon threads are processed.
-Non-daemon threads complete either by returning from their initial method or because an exception is thrown and not caught in the thread. - Any thread calls the System.exit() or oracle.aurora.vm.OracleRuntime.exitCall() method.
+Non-daemon threads complete either by returning from their initial method or because an exception is thrown and not caught in the thread. - Any thread calls the System.exit(), OracleRuntime.exitSession(), or oracle.aurora.vm.OracleRuntime.exitCall() method. - A call to DBMS JAVA.endsession() or DBMS JAVA.endsession and related state() method.